ulfschneider/ulf.website/content/posts/agile/2013-02-01-the-agile-worker.md

 ## Many of us

 Is the idea of the self-determined, purpose-oriented and mastery-striving cooperative worker a model for many of us?
 I believe, yes.
 When we were children, we all started as agile workers.
 Then we have been socialized in schools, university, and corporate structures.
-If you want to have an idea about what happens during that way, have a look at the [marshmallow challenge][wujec] – kindergarten children usually produce better results than business school graduates.
+If you want to have an idea about what happens during that way, have a look at the [marshmallow challenge][wujec]—kindergarten children usually produce better results than business school graduates.

 Ideas change the world.
 Taylorism has done that and left us behind with apriori process planning and acting as resources in highly automated manufacturing processes.
 The changing world with new challenges and ever-increasing complexity will ask for our place in this world.
 Routined good behavior will no longer be the answer to that question.
 Creativity, exploring, understanding, changing, will become the usual case.
 The agile movement is a promising new idea and at the same time a reality-pattern that represents a more profound and groundbreaking change that is already on the way.